-- electronic data files collected by the P-T memory gauges. - equipment manuals and specifications; and - photographs taken of the well heads, equipment, and activities with descriptions.
+- Electronic data files collected by tiltmeter(s) (indication-only); - equipment manuals and specifications; and - photographs taken of the well heads, equipment, and activities with descriptions.

 These records do not support performance assessment or regulatory compliance and, therefore, are not quality-affecting information.